top of page

 Organic By USDA

-In contrast, the use of the term "organic" is strictly regulated by the National Organic Program (NOP), which was established and is administered by the U.S. Department of Agriculture (USDA).
-It took twelve years for the USDA to figure out how to define organics and set the rules, which are complicated, and take hundreds of pages in the Federal Register.
-Sweeteners labeled with the organic claim must comply with the USDA's organic standards and with the FDA's regulations for labeling.
+Unlike the term "natural," the use of "organic" is strictly regulated under the National Organic Program (NOP), which was established and is administered by the U.S. Department of Agriculture (USDA).
+It took the USDA twelve years to figure out how to define organics and set the rules, which are complicated and take hundreds of pages in the Federal Register.

 What are the differences between Natural and Organic Sweeteners | Natural versus Organic Sugar | Natural versus Organic Syrup